 Rise of Mobile Technology

 The Microsoft Build 2019 was a feast for what is in store for modern workplaces.
-The actionable messages, the Fluid framework etc. projects a workplace that makes work more mobile.
-The workplace apps now allow multi-device capability thanks to the advancements in mobile app development.
+The actionable messages, the Fluid framework, etc. projects a workplace that makes work more mobile.
+Workplace apps now allow multi-device capability thanks to the advancements in mobile app development.

 A coherent BYOD policy is thus essential to ensure the protection of data at workplaces.
 This policy should address the following areas:

-- Acceptable norms for device use in the workplace.
+- Acceptable forms for device use in the workplace.

 - Installation of the minimum required security in the devices.